Julian Knight (murderer): Vexatious litigant

-In February 2003, it was estimated the many legal challenges by Knight had cost the Victorian Government over A$250,000, and approximately $128,000 had been spent since October 2001 on external legal advice to deal with Knight's legal appeals and Freedom of Information requests.
+In February 2003, it was estimated that the many legal challenges by Knight had cost the Victorian Government over A$250,000, and approximately $128,000 had been spent since October 2001 on external legal advice to deal with Knight's legal appeals and Freedom of Information requests.

 On 19 October 2004, Knight was barred from launching any further legal action in Victoria's courts for ten years, with a judge declaring him a vexatious litigant.
-He was the 13th person to be declared a vexatious litigant in Victoria since 1930, and the first prisoner.
-Knight is still able to make requests under the Freedom of Information Act.
+He was the thirteenth person declared as a vexatious litigant in Victoria since 1930, and the first prisoner.
+Knight is able to make requests under the Freedom of Information Act.
 On 19 June 2008, Knight made a submission to the Victorian Parliament Law Reform Committee's Inquiry into Vexatious Litigants.

-In June 2009, Knight sued Victorian Attorney-General Rob Hulls to force him to appear before the Supreme Court and to remove his status as a "vexatious litigant".
-He also claims the status "is being used as an instrument of oppression by Corrections Victoria" and says his request for access to a personal computer in his cell was denied.
+In June 2009, Knight sued Attorney-General Rob Hulls in the Supreme Court in an attempt to remove his status as a "vexatious litigant".
+Knight claimed that the status was "…being used as an instrument of oppression by Corrections Victoria…" and stated that his request for access to a personal computer in his cell was denied.
+Following an application by the Attorney-General to extend the ten-year ban, in 2016 the Supreme Court declared Knight as a vexatious litigant for life.
+In reaching his decision, Justice Jack Forrest stated that "…Knight's applications, frequently baseless, take up scarce judicial resources and mean that other non-vexatious litigants are delayed in accessing justice."
+In evidence tendered by the Attorney-General, despite the ten-year ban, between 2004 and 2014 Knight had sought approval to launch forty separate cases, and was granted leave to pursue six of those cases.
+Knight was successful in three matters.
+J Forrest commented that of the six matters granted leave, they were for "…relatively inconsequential grievances…" that were unworthy of agitation.

 Requests for rehabilitation

-On 26 June 2007, Knight told the Supreme Court of Victoria he wants access to rehabilitation programs in prison to improve his chance of parole.
+On 26 June 2007, Knight told the Supreme Court that he wanted access to rehabilitation programs in prison to improve his chance of parole.
 He also sought permission to write a letter of "apology and explanation" to one of his victims.
 The court heard prison authorities intercepted a letter Knight tried to send to one of his victims.
 He was charged with two prison offences and spent six days in solitary confinement.
-Knight told the court a letter of apology did not fit the prison guidelines for a prohibited letter, stating, "A letter of apology constitutes a facet of my rehabilitation and on a small measure of making amends for my actions," he told the court.
+Knight told the court a letter of apology did not fit the prison guidelines for a prohibited letter, stating, "A letter of apology constitutes a facet of my rehabilitation and, on a small measure, of making amends for my actions," he told the court.
 Knight was given leave by the Court to proceed with his case.

+In 2015, Knight wrote to the Governor of Victoria, seeking a petition of mercy as a Royal prerogative.